X-Calibre/MasjidPi/README.md

 ---

-## Updating the Stream Catalogue
+# Updating the Stream Catalogue

-MasjidPi generates its catalogue from LiveMasjid.
+MasjidPi builds its local catalogue directly from the LiveMasjid website.

-At the moment this is performed during development.
+To refresh the catalogue:

-Future versions will include a one-click **Update Catalogue** button in the web interface.
+1. Open the web interface.
+2. Click **Update Catalogue**.
+3. MasjidPi downloads the latest catalogue from LiveMasjid.
+4. The local catalogue is regenerated and reloaded automatically.
+5. No application restart is required.

+---

+# Current Limitations

+MasjidPi currently assumes that every stream in the catalogue is available.

+Support for detecting offline streams and providing user-friendly playback errors is currently under development.

 ---